March 3, 2025

 7. Wrap up the paperwork

-The process of securing new sponsorship deals starts long before you find brands to pitch.
+The process of securing YouTube sponsorships begins long before reaching out to brands.

 Brands have a checklist of things creators need to do before investing money into them.
 The more professional your YouTube channel looks, the more likely they are to trust you with their money.